htdebeer/paru/documentation/using_paru.md

       module.

 The library module `Pandoc2Yaml` has one method, `extract_metadata` that takes one argument, the path to a pandoc markdown file.

+    ::paru::insert ../lib/paru/pandoc2yaml.rb ruby

-It converts the contents of that file to a JSON representation of the document.
+This method converts the contents of that file to a JSON representation of the document.
 Since pandoc version 1.18, this JSON representation consists of three elements:

 1.  the version of the [pandoc-types API](http://hackage.haskell.org/package/pandoc-types-1.17.0.4) used